-The idea of using multiple instances of a scene taken under different illumination conditions is also considered in [4, 8].
+The idea of using multiple instances of a scene taken under different illumination conditions is also considered in Hager and Belhumeur (1998), Hischof et al. (2004).
 They use an eigenspace method to overcome complex changes in illumination (not only intensity but also illumination direction may change).
-An interesting approach in conjunction with image retrieval is given in [12].
+An interesting approach in conjunction with image retrieval is given in Jacobs et al. (1998).
 Their method assumes that the pixel-wise image ratio of two images from the same object is simpler than the ratio of two different objects (they define simplicity as based on the complexity of the algebraic function needed to locally approximate the shape of the image).
 This assumption allows for object comparison under complex changes in illumination.
 Only one measure of similarity is calculated for the entire image.
 Therefore, usability is restricted to applications like face recognition and image retrieval, so this is less general than the scope of this paper, were we are aiming at a generally applicable method.

 A useful approach for real-time applications is the direct calculation of the intensity difference between two images.
-This is done using the average [6] or a least squares estimate [14].
-However, these methods are sensible to outliers.
+This is done using the average (He et al. 2003) or a least squares estimate (Kamikura et al. 1998).
+However, these methods are sensitive to outliers.

 In this paper we want to develop a method for the correction of global changes in intensity for a static or slowly moving camera that overcomes the above limitations.
 The method should be generally applicable and insensitive to outliers in dynamic scenes.
 It should make optimal use of local intensity information.
-Furthermore, it should have low computational cost so that it can be implemented in real-time.
+Furthermore, it should have low computational cost so that it can be implemented in realtime.